Philip Gefter

-Philip Gefter is an American author and photography historian.
-His books include What Becomes A Legend Most, the biography of Richard Avedon; and Wagstaff: Before and After Mapplethorpe, the biography of Sam Wagstaff, for which he received the 2014 Marfield Prize, the national award for arts writing.
-He is also the author of George Dureau: The Photographs, and Photography After Frank, a book of essays published by Aperture in 2009.
-He was on staff at The New York Times for over fifteen years, where he wrote regularly about photography.
+Philip Gefter is an American cultural historian and the author of four books: Photography After Frank (2009), a book of essays; Wagstaff: Before and After Mapplethorpe (2014), the biography of Sam Wagstaff, for which he received the 2014 Marfield Prize, the national award for arts writing.
+What Becomes A Legend Most (2020), the biography of Richard Avedon; and Cocktails with George and Martha: Movies, Marriage, and the Making of Who's Afraid of Virginia Woolf?
+(2024).
+He was on staff at The New York Times for over fifteen years, both as a picture editor and photography critic.
 He produced the 2011 documentary film, Bill Cunningham New York.

 Life

 Gefter received a fine arts degree from the Pratt Institute in painting and photography.
-Upon graduation, he took a job as a picture researcher in the Time-Life Picture Collection, which exposed him to the photographs of Walker Evans, Margaret Bourke-White, Robert Capa, W. Eugene Smith, and Alfred Eisenstaedt, among other photographers.
+He began his career as a picture researcher in the Time-Life Picture Collection, which exposed him to the photographs of Walker Evans, Margaret Bourke-White, Robert Capa, W. Eugene Smith, Gordon Parks, and Alfred Eisenstaedt, among other consequential photographers.
 Following that, he took a job at Aperture Foundation, where, as assistant editor, he worked on the Aperture History of Photography series and on publications such as Edward Weston: Nudes; America and Lewis Hine; and the re-publication of Robert Frank's The Americans.

-In 1982, Henry Geldzahler, then commissioner of cultural affairs for the city of New York, appointed him photography advisor to the Department of Cultural Affairs, where he put together a program of public exhibitions.